 Charges of misconduct may arise from a student (or group of students), professor, adjunct professor or preceptor.
-Within three (3) days of the alleged misconduct or discovery of alleged misconduct, the accuser(s) should discuss the situation with either the Executive Director for Student Affairs or the professor in charge of the course.
+Within three (3) days of the alleged misconduct or discovery of alleged misconduct, the accuser(s) should discuss the situation with the Executive Director for Student Affairs.
 Dated notes should be taken to describe the discussion.
 Every effort should be made to maintain confidentiality in these discussions.